 Mammoth demonstrates how tough he is by taking on three cannons at point blank range.

 The mission of the Fearsome Five is to destroy the New Teen Titans, maybe to satisfy Dr. Light's need to get back on the Justice League.
 Can't blame him for not wanting to take on Superman and company so he's venting on the junior team instead.
 This ego-centric intention is out of step with his teammates, though, who are more intent on conducting activities for money rather than ego or revenge.
-Another thing that makes we wonder is how Dr. Light knows about the New Teen Titans - this team was just formed.
+Another thing that makes we wonder is how Dr. Light knows about the New Teen Titans - this team is newly formed.
 Anyway . . .

 Back to the Titans, we have this little panel.